itext/itext-dotnet/README.md

 ![Nuget](https://img.shields.io/nuget/dt/itext7)
 ![GitHub commit activity (branch)](https://img.shields.io/github/commit-activity/m/itext/itext7-dotnet)

-iText Core/Community is a high-performance, battle-tested library that allows you to create, adapt, inspect and maintain PDF documents, allowing you to add PDF functionality to your software projects with ease.
-It is also available for [Java](https://github.com/itext/itext7) .
+iText Core/Community **(previously known as iTextSharp)** is a high-performance, battle-tested library that allows you to create, adapt, inspect and maintain PDF documents, allowing you to add PDF functionality to your software projects with ease.
+It is also available for [Java](https://github.com/itext/itext7).

 ### The key features of iText Core/Community are: